 Despite its size, its mellow and well-suited to low volumes.
 The attack is crisp and the fade is rapid, so you won’t be drowning anything else out beneath its smooth sizzle.
 It has a limited range of frequencies, so you can expect consistency.

 This ride will be great for those who want a smooth, subtle groove to accompany jazz musicians in acoustic gigs at intimate venues, and less so for anybody looking for volume in their ride.

-- Warm and mellow, great for low volumes.
+- Warm and mellow, great for playing quietly.

-- Crisp attack and fast fade makes articulation easy.
+- Crisp attack and fast fade make articulation easy.

 - High-quality B15 Bronze.